-Scheduled rules work in the same way so, if you have scheduled rules to act at the same time, the first on the list will run first, followed by any subsequent rules also scheduled for the same time, in their respective order.
+Scheduled rules work in the same way so, if you have scheduled rules to act at the same time the first one in the list will run first, followed by the next rule scheduled for the same time, and so on.

 How many rules can I create?